rdoering/synology-telegram-bot/README.md

 #### Basic Commands
 - `/start` - Start the bot and display the interactive menu
-- `/help` - Display available commands
-- `/ping` - Check if the bot is running

 #### Synology Commands
 - `/ssh [on|off]` - Get SSH status or enable/disable SSH service